KCP’s 2018 Winter Webinar Series has concluded.

 David Poon has worked in soil and nutrient management with the B.C.
 Ministry of Agriculture since 2008.
 David earned his undergraduate and master’s degrees in soil science, but his passions lie with putting information to work for people.
 Often that means putting soils information to work so farmers can make the best use of fertilizers and manure.
 That has taken the shape of interpreting soil information to manage for better crops, helping regulators understand the implications of their decisions for the environment and farms, and making it easier for crop consultants to relate soil information to crop productivity and runoff or leaching concerns.

 Lentic and Lotic Riparian Assessment: A standardized approach – COMPLETED

 ORIGINAL AIR DATE: Monday, March 12, 10am-11am PST/11am-noon MST

 Did you miss the lentic and lotic workshop in the Kootenays last summer?
 Did you attend and would like a refresher?
 Join Dr. Paul Hansen to learn about a set of tools for collecting standardized site inventories and for assessing functional health of riparian and wetland sites.
 Since 1988, Dr. Hansen and his team have worked with a large number of North American organizations in a collaborative effort to create standardized forms for lotic and lentic wetland assessment.
 Learn about each of the seven forms, which have corresponding user manuals with discussions on proper application and explicit itemized instructions for their use.
 The information from this work is used extensively in riparian and wetland mitigation throughout North America and in parts of Europe.

-This webinar will be co-hosted by the Columbia Basin Watershed Network.
+This webinar was co-hosted by the Columbia Basin Watershed Network.

 Paul L. Hansen, Ph.
 D., Riparian and Wetland Ecologist, Ecological Solutions Group LLC